erhsparks/NameThisProject/README.md

 ### The App

-When a user first encounters the app, the text box is disabled, with its default text displaying a prompt to enter the desired word count goal in the box labeled `GOAL`.
+When a user first encounters the app, the text box is disabled and its default text displays a prompt to enter the desired word count goal in the box labeled `GOAL`.

 ![image of welcome screen](assets/images/01_welcome.png)

-If a user types non-numbers or zero, the input is removed and the prompt changes to prompt users specifically for numbers.
+If a user types non-numbers or zero, that input is removed and the prompt changes to prompt users specifically for numbers.

 ![image of invalid goal entry](assets/images/02_invalid_goal.png)